-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Business and Bachelor of Communication Studies (AK1315) Students must be selected for the BCS and BBus degrees separately before being accepted into this programme of study Bachelor of Business and Bachelor of Computer and Information Sciences (AK3003) Subject list must include Mathematics with Calculus or Statistics and Modelling Bachelor of Business and Bachelor of Health Science (AK3726) Must be capable of meeting HPCA $^{\rm b}$ Act requirements and provide a police dearance.
-Bachelor of Business and Bachelor of Sport and Recreation (AK3730) Police clearance Addendum2 Key List A Subjects: Accounting, Biology, Chemistry, Computing, Economics, English, Geography, Graphics, History, Science, Technology List B Subjects: Accounting, Biology, Chemistry, Economics, English, Geography, History List C Subjects: Biology, Chemistry, Physics, Mathematics List D Language Rich Subjects: English, History, Geography, Classical Studies, History of Art, Media Studies, Economics, Te Reo Mãori or Te Reo Rangatira, Physical Education, Drama, Social Studies Economics, English, Geography, Graphics, History, inglish, Geography, History Classical Studies, History of Art, Media Studies, Economics, Social Studies a.
+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Business and Bachelor of International Hospitality Management (AK3004) Bachelor of Business and Bachelor of Science (AK3001) Subject list must include Biology, Statistics and Modelling and Chemistry Bachelor of Business and Bachelor of Sport and Recreation (AK3730) Police clearance Addendum ^a Bachelor of Computer and Information Sciences and Bachelor of Science (AK1295) Subject list must include Biology, Statistics and Modelling and Chemistry Key Mathematics Subjects: Mathematics with Calculus, Statistics and Modelling 110, Science Subjects: Physics, Biology, Chemistry, Science Language Rich Subjects: English, History, Geography, Classical Studies, History of Art, Media Studies a.
 This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice. b.
-Health Practitioners Competence Assurance
+Health Practitioners Competence Assurance.